 It may sound easy to slow the breath down in this way, but it’s important to not strain the breath which is why it helps to have an experienced yoga and pranayama teacher guiding you.

-In Anti Anxiety Yoga we incorporate a variety of tranquilising breathing techniques that help you to lengthen the exhale and slow the respiration rate in a way that is relaxing and natural.
+In Finding Calm, I incorporate a variety of tranquilising breathing techniques that help you to lengthen the exhale and slow the respiration rate in a way that is relaxing and natural.

 There are more studies on the this subject and increasingly people are realising the power of the breath.
 I’d love to show you just how helpful the breath can be – and the best thing is we have our breath all the time.
 Its free, plentiful and always with us: we just have to know how to use it!